Comparisons12 min read

 • Free CDN via Cloudflare

-Hostinger's Business plan includes daily backups and a more robust malware scanner at a lower price than Bluehost's comparable Choice Plus plan.
-However, Bluehost's partnership with SiteLock and CodeGuard means you can add enterprise-grade security — for an additional cost.
+Hostinger's Business plan includes daily backups and a more thorough malware scanner at a price point lower than Bluehost's Choice Plus.
+Bluehost's add-ons with SiteLock and CodeGuard are powerful, but they start adding up cost-wise.

-Winner: Hostinger — Better security features included in the base price.
-Bluehost's add-on approach gets expensive fast.
+Winner: Hostinger — Better security baked into the base price.
+Bluehost's add-on model gets expensive fast.

 Pros and Cons